April 21, 2020

 National legal experts Tamika Newson and Ellen McCann discuss recent guidance from the U.S. Equal Employment Opportunity Commission (EEOC) on how the Americans With Disabilities Act (ADA) impacts employers in the COVID-19 environment.
 Early on, the EEOC declared COVID-19 as a “direct threat” to the workplace.
 This means if an employee with COVID-19 presents themselves in the workplace, employers have an opportunity under the ADA to ask specific questions about their symptoms, direct them to not come to the workplace, and monitor when and how they return to work.
 We discuss this new guidance and best practices for granting accommodations under the ADA during the pandemic.

-Assistant Vice President and Legal Counsel, Unum's Law Group
+Assistant Vice President and Legal Counsel, Unum's employment law group

 Clare Morin is the Content Marketing Manager at Unum and a journalist who’s spent the last 20 years interviewing hundreds of thought leaders on topics ranging from wellness to culture, finance, human resources and technology.
 Born in the UK, raised in Hong Kong and based in the U.S. since 2009, she brings a global outlook to the HR Trends studio.